the-linck/PHP-Server-Request/readme.md

 ### Methods

-Beign made to mimic fetch, obviously *HttpRequest* would have a method with the same name to be called.
+Beign made to mimic fetch, obviously *\Http\Request* would have a method with the same name to be called.
 Two of them actually: one for the object and one for the class (static).
 These public methods are provided:

 * **__construct**([array *$Options*])